simo54/Challenges/FromEnglishToMorse/README.md

 ### Mission

-Write a program that automatically converts English text to Morse code and vice versa.
+Using Python, write a program that automatically converts English text to Morse code and vice versa.

 ### Credits